wzy151531/Java-chat-program/README.md

 Or simply use the gradle gui tool inside the IDE(for intellij it's on the right side bar) to run these tasks.

 ### Junit test

+`Junit tests haven't been updated now, it may occur some errors.`

 Both two projects use `junit5` to write some tests exclude socket and GUI tests.
 To run the test, use the gradle tool `test` in menu `Tasks/verification` or use the command in the terminal: